 - Remember that there are only some things I can control.
 When I was a kid and found myself stressed, mom would paraphrase the serenity prayer to me – there are some things I can change and there are some things I cannot.
 I need the strength to know the difference.

-What are your favourite self care ideas?
+What do you think are the best self care ideas?
 I’d love to read about them in the comments.

 If you think you know someone who could use some helpful self care ideas please share this post with them!